-Lecco dates back to the 12th century.
+It dates back to the 12th century.
 It grew to become one of the most important industrial centres in Italy during the Industrial Revolution.
 Today, the affluent city is home to ~48,000 people.
-It’s a 50-minute drive from Como, or a 40-minute drive from Viale Campoè, where you can do a very cool zip line!

 Lecco should definitely be on your list of places to visit when you travel to Lake Como!

 The first thing I do upon arriving almost anywhere in Italy is head for a gelato!
 Then, you’ll want to take a leisurely stroll along the shoreline of Lake Como for breathtaking views of the lake, and the mountains meeting the lake.
 You’ll also see Malgrate, the town across the lake from Lecco.

 Related Reading: Cinque Terre & Beyond Hiking Tour in Italy